At a Glance

 Person Specification

-Note: the below criteria will be assessed at Shortlisting or Interview stage as indicated
+(Please note the criteria below will be assessed at the Shortlisting or Interview stage as indicated)

 - PhD or equivalent industry research in superconducting quantum devices or a related field